Aquatic Plants · Rare Species · Growing Guide

 Skipping scarification

-Using potting compost
+Using potting compost or organic soil

 Starting too early in spring